Justin Tipping

 Justin Tipping is an American television and film director, screenwriter, and executive producer best known for his work on Kicks (2016), Flatbush Misdemeanors (2021), and Joe vs. Carole (2022).

 Career

 In 2016, Tipping began his career by serving as the director of Kicks.
 In November 2018, he signed on to direct and co-write a film based on the Harbinger comics.
 In 2019, he directed episodes of Black Monday, The Chi, and Dear White People.
 In the same year, he was in discussions to direct the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings.
 In 2020, he directed episodes of Dare Me and Twenties.
 In 2021, he gained notability from directing episodes of Joe vs. Carole, Run the World, and Flatbush Misdemeanors.
+Tipping co-wrote and directed the 2025 sports horror film Him for Jordan Peele's Monkeypaw Productions.